Fact-checked

 Who to contact?

-Treatment of the membranous glomerulonephritis (membranous nephropathy)
+Treatment membranous glomerulonephritis (membranous nephropathy)

 In patients with nephrotic syndrome and preserved renal function, therapeutic approaches are different.

-Offer the use of prednisolone every other day (200 mg every 48 hours) for 6-12 months.
+It is suggested to take prednisolone every other day (200 mg every 48 hours) for 6-12 months.

 Treatment of membranous glomerulonephritis (membranous nephropathy) in elderly patients